ramya-mule-07/first-power-bi-project/README.md

 T20_WORLD_CUP_Data_Analysis.pbix: The main Power BI report file.

-Open with Power BI Desktop to explore or edit.
+Open with {Power BI Desktop} to explore or edit.

 #📸 Screenshots
 Include screenshots of your dashboards here (optional but highly recommended)